FastVPSEestiOu/Antidoto/README.md

 * Notify about absent files with last login information (/var/log/btmp, /var/log/wtmp)
 * Notify about non blank crontab files for apache and www-data users (/var/spool/cron/crontabs, /var/spool/cron)
 * Notify about non blank files and folders with strange names (spaces, dots) in publiс writable folders (/tmp, /var/tmp)
-* Notify about processes launched from current directory (./programm_name) from non root user
+* Notify about processes launched from current directory (./programm_name) by non root user
-* Notify about proceses with absent executable file (which rempved after programm launch)
+* Notify about proceses with absent executable file (which was removed after program launch)
 * Detect very popular malware using direct md5 executable file hashing in memory
 * Notify about danger udp and tcp ports listening by software (irc, proxy, botnet controllers)
 * Notify about tcp and udp  connections to danger remote ports (irc, botnet controllers)
 * Notify about processes with architecture different from the server (for example: 32 bit software running on 64 bit host)
 * Notify about processes with statically linked executable files (with integrated libs)
-* Notify about processes which was launched with using LD_PRELOAD
+* Notify about processes that were launched with LD_PRELOAD environment variable set
 * Notify about processes with executable files with SUID, SGID bits
-* Notify about connections to remote servers with abnormal number if threads (5 or more per process)
+* Notify about connections to remote servers with abnormal number of threads (5 or more per process)

 Antidoto also has audit mode, which works like netstat + lsof + ss and ps, you can read more [here](https://github.com/pavel-odintsov/Antidoto/blob/master/AUDIT.md).

 If you know Perl and want to develop new features for Antidoto, please read [developer manual](https://github.com/pavel-odintsov/Antidoto/blob/master/DEVELOPERS.md)

-What system requirements of Antidoto?
+What are system requirements of Antidoto?
 * Perl interpreter with standard modules
 * Standard system tools: cat, file, md5sum
 * For working on OpenVZ HWN you need vzlist tool